Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

-If you are a member of the Armed Forces and you wish to register, please visit the dedicated Armed Forces section of the About My Vote website which explains the different types of registration available to you.
+If you are a member of the Armed Forces and you wish to register, please visit the dedicated Armed Forces section of the Your Vote Matters website which explains the different types of registration available to you.

 If you are a British Citizen currently living overseas, you can register to vote.
-Please see the British Citizen Overseas section of the About My Vote website which contains the relevant forms, criteria for registering and further information about registering as an overseas elector.
+Please see the British Citizen Overseas section of the Your Vote Matters website which contains the relevant forms, criteria for registering and further information about registering as an overseas elector.

 If you are resident at Guild Lodge, Whittingham Lane, Whittingham and you wish to register to vote, please email us at email@example.com or call us on 01772 906908 and we will send an application to register out to you.